logo-icpg-cap-pack-1

 Finding a Single Solution

 One odd thing about navigating these regulations is they cover a broad scope, even if they technically only apply to a certain geography.
 Take Proposition 65, for example.
 Technically, producers only have to notify citizens of California if they’re using styrene or other harmful chemicals in food packaging.
-However, our interconnected world means these policies have much bigger impacts.
+Despite being region-specific, these regulations have far-reaching effects due to the interconnected nature of global markets.

 Natalie asked Mike and Jonathan for their take on the widened impact of state or country regulations.
 "It's a California law and regulation.
 But these CPGs aren't saying to themselves, ‘We're just gonna create something new for California.'"